Frequently Asked Questions

 Counsellors support people with personal growth, emotional and mental wellbeing, and all sorts of personal issues.

-The title “counsellor” is not yet government-regulated, making it especially important for you, the client, to choose an ethical counsellor who is registered with ACA or PACFA.
+The title “counsellor” is not yet government-regulated, making it especially important for you, the client, to choose an ethical counsellor who is registered with a peak body.

 Psychologists often work closely with GPs or psychiatrists.
 They can diagnose mental health conditions and are therefore better suited to a client seeking a diagnosis.
-A clinical psychologist has additional training to provide psychometric testing and write formal reports.
-While they don’t prescribe medication, psychologists tend to support people with very complex personal needs, severe mental health issues, and can provide Medicare-funded therapy.
+Psychologists tend to support people with quite complex personal needs, diagnosed mental health issues, and can provide Medicare-funded therapy.

 Psychiatrists are medical doctors who specialise in mental illness and can prescribe medication.